 ZONE 2: NON-MONKS LOTS

-On September 17, 2019, the City Council will receive public comments regarding the Draft Environmental Impact Report (DEIR).
-A copy of the staff report is now available for review:
+On September 17, 2019, the City Council conducted a public hearing to collect public comments regarding the Draft Environmental Impact Report (DEIR).
+A copy of the staff report is available below:

 On August 22, 2019, the Community Development Department issued a Notice of Availability (NOA) of DEIR pursuant to the requirements of the California Environmental Quality Act (CEQA) for proposed code amendments to Exception "P" of Title 15.20.040 (Landslide Moratorium Ordinance) of the Rancho Palos Verdes Municipal Code pertaining to Zone 2.
 A copy of the NOA is available below:

-The City will accept public comments regarding the recirculated DEIR from August 22, 2019 to October 7, 2019.
-The City will receive public oral comments regarding the DEIR at a regularly scheduled City Council Meeting on Tuesday, September 17, 2019.
-Please see NOA for comment submittal requirements and meeting details including time and location.
+The City accepted public comments regarding the recirculated DEIR from August 22, 2019 to October 7, 2019.
 A copy of the DEIR is available below:

 On November 8, 2018, the Community Development Department issued a Notice of Preparation (NOP) of an Environmental Impact Report (EIR).
 A copy of the NOP is available below: